pixelpotato6791/Nugget/README.md

 # nugget
 A waste of time of a project ft.
-GTK4 and Rust.
-Maybe a web browser idk
+Iced and Rust.

 [Todo](https://github.com/pixelpotato6791/nugget/issues/2)